OpenStreetMap: Surveys and personal knowledge

-Ground surveys are performed by a mapper, on foot, bicycle, or in a car, motorcycle, or boat.
-Map data is typically recorded on a GPS unit or on a smart phone with mapping app; a common file format is GPX.
+Ground surveys are performed by a mapper on foot, by bicycle, or in a car, motorcycle, or boat.
+Map data is typically recorded on a GPS unit or on a smartphone with a mapping app; a common file format is GPX.
+Similar to individual users contributing data, corporations (e.g., Amazon) with large vehicle fleets may use telemetry data from the vehicles to contribute data to OpenStreetMap.

-Once the data has been collected, it is entered into the database by uploading it onto the project's website together with appropriate attribute data.
-As collecting and uploading data may be separated from editing objects, contribution to the project is possible without using a GPS unit, such as by using paper mapping.
+Once the data has been collected, it is entered into the database by uploading it to the project's website together with appropriate attribute data.
+As collecting and uploading data may be separate from editing objects, contributions to the project are possible without using a GPS unit, for example by using paper maps.

-Similar to users contributing data using a GPS unit, corporations (e.g. Amazon) with large vehicle fleets may use telemetry data from the vehicles to contribute data to OpenStreetMap.

-Some committed contributors adopt the task of mapping whole towns and cities, or organising mapping parties to gather the support of others to complete a map area.

-A large number of less-active users contributes corrections and small additions to the map.
+Some committed contributors adopt the task of mapping whole towns and cities or organising mapping parties to gather the support of others to complete a map area.
+A large number of less-active users contribute corrections and small additions to the map.